CLOVETHEDESTROYER/speech-assistant-openai/README.md

 5. Set up Twilio Webhooks:

    - **TwiML App/Phone Number Status Callback URL (for Recordings):** Point this to `https://YOUR_NGROK_URL/recording-callback` (HTTP POST).
 This triggers transcription initiation.
    - **Twilio Voice Intelligence Service Webhook URL (for Transcript Completion):** Point this to `https://YOUR_NGROK_URL/twilio-transcripts/webhook-callback` (HTTP POST).
-This processes and stores the transcript.
+This processes and stores the transcript with enhanced analysis.

 6. Run database migrations: